-The Gympie Regional Council local government area is located on the traditional lands of the Gubbi Gubbi (or Kabi Kabi), Wakka Wakka and Butchulla first nations people.
-The area is named from the Aboriginal word “gimpi-gimpi” meaning “stinging tree”.
+The Traditional Owners of the Gympie region are the Gubbi Gubbi (or Kabi Kabi) Aboriginal people.
+The area is named from the Aboriginal word “gimpi” meaning “stinging tree”.

-The region encompasses a total land area of 6,900 square kilometres and is home to approximately 51,054 people spread between the main town of Gympie and smaller rural and coastal townships.
+The Gympie Regional Council area encompasses a total land area of about 6,900km2 and is home to around 50,000 people spread between the main town of Gympie and smaller rural and coastal townships.

 Gympie Regional Council has an Arts and Cultural Plan that guides the approach to cultural investment and activity for the Gympie region: